intunist/SHIRO-Models-Japanese/README.md

 The "no runs" model is best for when the vocal runs are not indexed and the consonant alignment is more accurate.
 It is always safe to use the normal model regardless.
 The "no-runs" model will also work but the alignment on runs will likely to miss.

-dyv_jp_generic: Generic model with a mix of both male and female vocals.
+dvxjp6_generic: Generic model with a mix of both male and female vocals.

-(wip, unavailable) dyv_jp_female: Model with only female vocal data, regardless of voice type.
+(wip, unavailable) dvxjp6_female: Model with only female vocal data, regardless of voice type.

-(wip, unavailable) dyv_jp_male: Model for tenor and high-baritone male voices.
+(wip, unavailable) dvxjp6_male: Model for tenor and high-baritone male voices.

-(wip, unavailable) dyv_jp_low_male: Model for low baritone and bass male voices.
+(wip, unavailable) dvxjp6_low_male: Model for low baritone and bass male voices.

 The generic model will not work well for low male voices due to lack of examples in the dataset.
 For baritone and bass voices, limit the length of the audio to 20 seconds for any chance of alignment.